My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Joshua Tree hasn’t always been protected land: at the end of the 19th century, miners set up here and operated one of the most profitable gold mines in the area.
 Today, you can visit the ruins of the old adobe house and mine, as well as a small cemetery.
 It’s a 0.8-1.2-mile trail across flat, sandy, unshaded land to reach the estate (don’t forget your water!).

 Skull Rock is one of the most visited sights in the park because it’s right along the main road.
 Formed naturally by erosion, Skull Rock lives up to its name, looming over visitors.
 There isn’t much hiking to do in this area, but you can scramble over some of the rocks in the area for a different perspective on the landscape.

-Split Rock Loop
+11. Split Rock Loop (Park Blvd.)

 Split Rock is another popular rock to see, where a massive boulder has cracked through the passage of time.
 There’s a 1.9-mile loop trail through the surrounding countryside, which takes you past other monstrous boulders and Joshua trees.

 Bonus: Visitor Center (Joshua Tree Entrance)

 Of course, you should also swing by the Joshua Tree National Park visitors center since you’re spending so much time in the park.
 The building is located near the Joshua Tree/west entrance, and has displays about the history, flora, and fauna of the park.
 You can also get some really cool souvenirs at the gift shop here.